 U.S. Department of Education

-- A student educational record includes all data in any form (paper, film, electronic, etc.) owned by the college and used to conduct business by school officials.
+A student educational record includes all data; any form (paper, film, electronic, etc.) owned by the college and used to conduct business by school officials.
 The records are directly related to a student (personally identifiable) and maintained by an education agency or institution or by a party acting for the agency or institution.

-The following are not included in an Educational Record:
+The following are not included in an education record: